CChenLi/HandWriteDataSetBuild/README.md

 This project is the script for building handwriting dataset.
 A sub-project for Bai character dataset.

-### Before you want to contribute to this project, please contact me to get your unique **User ID** to avoid redundant work.
+### Before you want to contribute to this project, please contact me to get your unique User-ID to avoid redundant work.

 ### [Label List]() under construction